 When one sits down to meditate, take the time to open the heart to the experience of meditation.
 This can be done much in the same way we open our heart to a loved one.
 However, it may help to use a brief visualization to do this.
-I personally like to visualize picking up a tiny kitten and looking into the kittens eyes.
+I personally like to visualize picking up a tiny kitten and looking into the kitten’s eyes.
 You might like to visualize meeting a friend or a family member you haven’t seen in many years or perhaps picking up a puppy or a baby.
 Then allow the meditation practice to unfold in the warmth of the open heart.
-Allowing the mind and body to rest, experiencing the breath and body without judgement, open your heart to whatever arises.
+Allowing the mind and body to rest, experiencing the breath and body without judgment, open your heart to whatever arises.

 Open your heart in that same way to the entire field of experience.
-Welcome in whatever sensations, sounds, sights, thoughts, feelings, and emotions may be arising right now, all at the same time, without judgement.
+Welcome in whatever sensations, sounds, sights, thoughts, feelings, and emotions may be arising right now, all at the same time, without judgment.
 When we open our heart to this field of experience in such a fashion, we may notice a softening in our awareness, or a more accepting, compassionate warmth towards whatever we are experiencing.
-We may notice there is very little struggle at this point in the practice, because even the struggle itself is welcomed in with an open heart.
+We may notice there is a very little struggle at this point in the practice because even the struggle itself is welcomed in with an open heart.
 This releases the struggle into a higher form of awareness.
 Perhaps we are fighting against an experience, or struggling with anger, jealousy, rage, passion, or desires during the meditation practice.
 At this point during the meditation, all of those strong emotions are welcomed in with an open heart, and we may begin to see that it was the very struggling against our experience which has been keeping these emotions alive.
-Open your heart to the entire field of experience, without judgement.
+Open your heart to the entire field of experience, without judgment.

-The Profound Experience of Heartfullness
+The Profound Experience of Heartfulness

-When we open our heart to the field of experience in a meditation practice, we may notice a shift in energy.
+When we open our hearts to the field of experience in meditation practice, we may notice a shift in energy.
 We may notice a softening in our body, in our heart, or a release of emotion.
 The softening in our body or heart might lead to a release of the bodily sensations we may have been trying to avoid (itching, aching, tingling, bliss, etc) which are now welcomed into experience with an open heart, as well as the emotions caused by such avoidance.
 Or perhaps there were distracting sounds arising in the aural field during the meditation.
 When we experience the aural field with an open heart, even the sounds we once believed to be distracting are accepted, along with the thoughts of “I wish they would stop hammering.” or “I wish they wold turn the music off!”
 It might be that we received an exciting phone call just before starting our meditation practice about employment which may take us to faraway lands.
 During this stage of meditation, the excitement begins to calm as we open our heart to that

 excitement, and we understand that our excitement is just another facet of the human experience.
 In fact, anything and everything we can experience is just another facet of the human experience.
 In this practice we open our heart to the entire field of experience.
 We train in holding the entire field of experience with loving compassion, the way a mother holds a newborn baby in her arms, the way a lover holds her beloved, the way the sun warms the earth, the way the sky cradles the clouds.

 What we are learning at this stage of the meditation practice is really compassion.
-It begins with compassion for ourself.
+It begins with compassion for ourselves.
 We open our heart to whatever arises in our body.
 The aches, the pains, the cramps, the numbness, the hunger, the desire, the bliss, the energy, warmth, heat, or cold.
 We open to all of it.
 We then open our heart to whatever emotions and feelings arise.
 The fiery heat of anger, the warmth of lovingkindness, the heavy sadness of grief, or the pinch of jealousy.
-We open our heart to the entire experience of the human realm.
+We open our hearts to the entire experience of the human realm.
 We open our heart to the aural field entirely and the visual field, all at the same time.

 We also open our heart to the struggle for our experience to be different than what it is.
-The tension which arises from the feelings of aversion to what the present moment brings.
+The tension arises from the feelings of aversion to what the present moment brings.
 The constant push and pull to our experience.
 There is nothing wrong here.
 This is how we learn the location and birthplace of suffering.
-Suffering arises from the striving away from discomfort and striving towards comfort.
+Suffering arises from striving away from discomfort and striving towards comfort.
 When we can rest and experience the present moment in such a way, we begin to see how others are also trapped in the pursuit of comfort.
 This is where our compassion for others begins to cultivate.
 We recognize that they too are caught in the constant running to comfort and fleeing from pain or discomfort.
 Rest in the experience of this present moment, regardless of what forms arise.
 When we can open our heart to ourself in such a way, we learn to open our heart to others more deeply.
 We may then become more compassionate, as we can see that other human beings around us have a similar struggle to our own.
 We all want happiness and to avoid suffering.